 The official beginning of summer is still two weeks away, but with Memorial Day in the rearview mirror and most schools finished up for the season, summer is informally in full swing.
 Many families are planning their first extended vacations, getaways, and road trips of the year, which means that vacation autoresponses will start filling up our inboxes soon.

-This tool is a must for any regular email user — and these days, who isn’t?
+This tool is a must for any regular email user—and these days, who isn’t?
 But there are right ways to let everyone know you’re unavailable and wrong ways to rub your epic summer adventure in everyone’s faces.
-So before the season officially starts on June 21st, follow these 5 crucial tips to strike the right out of office note this month:
+So before the season officially starts on June 21st, follow these five crucial tips to strike the right out-of-office note this month:

-“Hello, I’m out of the office from [date] until [date].
-I will only be available [specific time period]; if you need help in the meantime, please contact [name + info.]”
+“Hello, I’m out of the office from __ until __.
+I will only be available __; if you need help in the meantime, please contact __.”

 That way, whether we’re in the office or out of it, we can all enjoy summer vacation.